opf/openproject/docs/development/documentation/README.md

 ### Folder structure

 For each chapter, there is a folder.
-The folder name influences the URL of the docs page.
+The folder name influences the URL of the docs page (e.g. this page is in the folder "documentation" within the folder "development".
 Within the folder, there is a file called "README.md"; this is the content of the documentation page.
 Screen-shots should be put in the same folder and can be inserted as shown above.